You are currently viewing Get Organized for Your Health

 • Different workouts require different gear.
 Do you need sneakers or specialty shoes?
 Special clothing?
 Figure out what you need and set it aside in a designated workout clothing spot in your closet.

-• Check out Craigslist for some great deals!
+• Check out Craigslist or Facebook Marketplace for great deals and maybe Free items!

-• There is a huge variety of workout apps available for smartphones.
-Everything from weightlifting to running.
-Browse through the App or iTunes store for apps that appeal to you and will help you reach your workout goals.
+• Many workout apps are available for smartphones, tablets, and computers—everything from weightlifting to running.
+Browse through Google Play or the App Store for apps that appeal to you and will help you reach your workout goals.

-• Nutrition is important too!
-Look for apps that provide meal ideas that suit your lifestyle.
+• Nutrition is important, too!
+Look for apps that provide meal planning ideas that suit your lifestyle.

-• Use your digital calendar to set up recurring workout times.
+• Next, use your digital calendar to set up recurring workout times.
 Working out at least three times per week is recommended.
 Having those times already blocked off on your calendar helps you protect the time you need for your health and gives you a constant reminder to do it.

 • Use the reminders or alert feature within the calendar to remind you 30 and 15 minutes before your scheduled workout time so you can finish whatever you’re doing and feel comfortable setting it aside.